signumsoftware/framework/Signum.Entities/BaseEntities.md

 ### Concurrency Support

 Additionally, `Entity` also contains optional concurrency support using `Ticks` field that stores the current version of the entity.
-The actual value is just `DateTime.Now.Ticks` of the moment the `Transaction` started, so it is the same value for all the entities created or modified in the same transaction.
+The actual value is just `DateTime.Now.Ticks` of the moment the entity is saved.

 Each time we `Save` an entity we also update the `Ticks` value.